Search POM Topics

 • Up to 30% of patients may have undiagnosed diabetes

-• Perioperative planning should proceed as if patient has diabetes
+• Perioperative management should proceed as if patient has diabetes

 Planned Surgery Undiagnosed Diabetic Screening